Robert Radcliffe (cricketer)

-Robert Beehoe Radcliffe (14 August 1797 – 26 August 1832) was an English first-class cricketer who played for Cambridge University in the 1810s.
+Robert Beehoe Radcliffe (14 August 1797 – 26 August 1832) was an English cricketer who played for Cambridge University in the 1810s.
 He is recorded in one match from 1819, in which he scored 6 runs, with a highest score of 6, and took 2 wickets.

 Radcliffe was educated at Eton College and King's College, Cambridge.
 After graduating, he became a Church of England priest and was the vicar of Ashby-de-la-Zouch, Leicestershire, from 1828 until his death.